MarkRosemaker/academy/content/courses/A1/1-total-immersion/1-mission/index.en.md

 I do not want to ruin this beauty by presenting you boring lessons.

-And I do not want to, as is unfortunately the case with many traditional schools, that too much emphasis on grammar and correctness confuses you and blocks you from speaking.
+And I also don't want to -- as is unfortunately the case with many traditional schools --, put too much emphasis on grammar and correctness to a point where it confuses you and blocks you from speaking.

-No -- I want you to learn German in an authentic and enjoyable way so that you can speak for yourself without inhibitions soon.
+No -- I want you to learn .- German in an authentic and enjoyable way so that you can speak for yourself without inhibitions soon.

 I will explain the German grammar in a comprehensible way and show you ways, how you will not be overwhelmed by it.